 - Buffing Pad

 Typically, for the Superior Cabinets Thermofoil, Laminate, Melamine or TFL [Thermally Fused Laminate], touch-up kits include everything as mentioned above, excluding the Paint Marker.
-If you aren’t sure if you will receive a professional touch-up kit with your cabinetry order, just ask your Professional Kitchen Designer to see what options you have before you confirm your order.
+If you aren’t sure if you can purchase a professional touch-up kit with your cabinetry order, just ask your Professional Kitchen Designer to see what options you have before you confirm your order.

 WHAT HAPPENS IF YOU DON’T HAVE A TOUCH-UP KIT